frappe/erpnext/.github/CONTRIBUTING.md

-### Introduction (for first timers)
+### Introduction (For First-Time Contributors)

-Thank you for your interest in raising an Issue with ERPNext.
-An Issue could mean a bug report or a request for a missing feature.
-By raising a bug report, you are contributing to the development of ERPNext and this is the first step of participating in the community.
-Bug reports are very helpful for developers as they quickly fix the issue before other users start facing it.
+Thank you for your interest in raising an issue with ERPNext.
+An issue can be either a bug report or a feature request.

-Feature requests are also a great way to take the product forward.
-New ideas can come in any user scenario and the issue list also acts a roadmap of future features.
+By reporting bugs, you contribute directly to improving ERPNext.
+Bug reports help developers identify and fix issues quickly before they affect more users.

+Feature requests are also valuable.
+They help shape the future of the product by introducing new ideas and improvements based on real-world use cases.

-When you are raising an Issue, you should keep a few things in mind.
-Remember that the developer does not have access to your machine so you must give all the information you can while raising an Issue.
-If you are suggesting a feature, you should be very clear about what you want.
+When raising an issue, keep in mind that developers do not have access to your environment.
+Therefore, provide as much relevant information as possible.

+If you are suggesting a feature, clearly describe what you expect and how it should behave.

-The Issue list is not the right place to ask a question or start a general discussion.
-If you want to do that, then the right place is the forum [https://discuss.frappe.io](https://discuss.frappe.io/c/erpnext/6).
+> ⚠️ The issue tracker is not the right place for general questions or discussions.
+> Please use the forum instead: https://discuss.frappe.io/c/erpnext/6

+---

 ### Reply and Closing Policy

-If your issue is not clear or does not meet the guidelines, then it will be closed.
-If it is closed, please supply the requested information and re-open it.
+If your issue is unclear or does not meet the guidelines, it may be closed.

+If that happens, please provide the requested information and reopen the issue.

+---

 ### General Issue Guidelines

-1. **Search existing Issues:** Before raising an Issue, search if it has been raised before.
-Maybe add a 👍 or give additional help by creating a mockup if it is not already created.
+1. **Search existing issues:**
+   Before creating a new issue, check if it already exists.
+You can support existing issues with a 👍 or contribute additional details or mockups.

-2. **Report each issue separately:** Don't club multiple, unrelated issues in one note.
+2. **Report issues separately:**
+   Do not combine multiple unrelated issues into a single report.

+3. **Be concise:**
-3. **Brief:** Please don't include long explanations.
-Use screenshots and bullet points instead of descriptive paragraphs.
+   Avoid long explanations.
+Use bullet points and screenshots where possible.

+---

 ### Bug Report Guidelines

-1. **Steps to Reproduce:** The bug report must have a list of steps needed to reproduce a bug.
-If we cannot reproduce it, then we cannot solve it.
-2. **Version Number:** Please add the version number in your report.
-Often a bug is fixed in the latest version.
+1. **Steps to reproduce:**
+   Clearly list the steps required to reproduce the issue.
+If the issue cannot be reproduced, it cannot be fixed.

+2. **Version number:**
+   Include the ERPNext version.
+The issue may already be fixed in a newer release.

+3. **Clear title:**
-3. **Clear Title:** Add a clear subject to your bug report like "Unable to submit Purchase Order without Basic Rate" instead of just "Cannot Submit".
+   Use a descriptive title (e.g., "Unable to submit Purchase Order without Basic Rate" instead of "Cannot submit").

-4. **Screenshots:** Screenshots are a great way of communicating issues.
-Try adding annotations or using LICEcap to take a screencast in `.gif` format.
+4. **Screenshots:**
+   Add screenshots or screen recordings (e.g., `.gif`) to illustrate the issue.

+---

 ### Feature Request Guidelines

-1. **Clarity:** Clearly specify how you want the feature to behave.
-Don't just say "I would like multiple PDF formats", instead say "Ability to add multiple print formats for customers with different languages".
+1. **Clarity:**
+   Clearly describe the expected behavior.
+Avoid vague statements.

+2. **Proposed solution:**
-2. **Solution:** Try to identify what the feature should look like.
+   Suggest how the feature should work.

-3. **Mockups:** Mockups are a great way to explain your requirement.
+3. **Mockups:**
+   Provide mockups or examples whenever possible.

+---

-### What if my issue is closed
+### What if my issue is closed?

-Don't worry, take the feedback, supply the correct information and re-open it!
+Don't worry.
+Review the feedback, provide the required information, and reopen the issue.